johnalvarogarcia/juiceshop/README.md

 ## Conclusion

 This project provided hands-on experience with AWS infrastructure, networking, and security configurations, as well as practical knowledge of deploying a vulnerable web application for penetration testing purposes.
 By setting up Juice Shop in a private subnet and configuring essential network components, we ensured a secure environment for testing and learning.
-This setup not only demonstrates technical proficiency but also a strong understanding of cloud security practices.

 <h2>Platforms and Technologies Used</h2>